ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 What if I don't want to follow, this structure at all?
 ------------------------------------------------------
 Although the basic methods (:code:`fit`, :code:`fit_transform`, :code:`transform`, :code:`diagonal`) are needed for the kernel
 pipeline, the kernel structure is not imposed, but proposed.
-The user can always write his methods by it's one as long as they are coherent with some design specifications needed for a *valid* kernel, mainly:
+The user can always write her/his methods, as long as they are coherent with some design specifications needed for a *valid* kernel, mainly:

 * Unified input support between all structures, while expecting input in a relevant way, that is accepting a :code:`Graph` type-object or an iterable of at least one element, which position **0** should signify the graph Object, position **1** should signify the